Patel-Jenu-1991/css-in-depth-practicals/README.md

   * Main axis and cross axis
   * Element sizes in flexbox
   * Element alignment in flexbox

+### **Chapter 06:** Grid Layout
+  * Using CSS' first true layout system---grid
+  * Understanding grid layout options
+  * Laying out items on a grid
+  * Using flexbox and grid together to build a cohesive web page layout
 ---
 Add general repo description upon completing each chapter